MPhil in Biological Science

 The Department contributes to this programme, which is based in the Cambridge Computational Biology Institute at the Centre for Mathematical Sciences.

-The Department offers a three-year full-time programme, also available via five-year part-time study.
+The Department offers both three and four year full-time programmes depending on funding.
+The course is also available via five-year part-time study.
 Students are based in a research group and undertake a research project agreed with the principal investigator.
 Each student also has support from a thesis committee.
 There is no examined course work but students take part in an individual programme of skills courses.
 At the beginning of their first year students attend an in-house training course of lectures and practicals and after that they choose from the wide range of opportunities available.
+During the first year, students give a short oral presentation of their project to their peers.
 Near the end of their first year students write a report, which is assessed in an oral examination.
 They are only registered for the PhD after satisfactory performance in this first year.
-In their second and third years students present posters and talks in the Department and in all years they can take part in events and competitions organised within the Graduate School of Life Sciences and the University.
+In their second year students present their work in poster form and in the third year, present their work in a talk to the whole Department.
+In all years they can take part in events and competitions organised within the Graduate School of Life Sciences and the University.

 Four year PhD programmes